 Most drugs have an understood therapeutic window: how much of the drug is required to produce a specific effect, how long before adverse symptoms begin, and how much is required before overdose symptoms occur.
 When scientific researchers examine new chemicals, the second step after development is to begin examining the therapeutic window through animal studies.
 Unfortunately, designer drugs in the research chemical group rarely have featured animal studies before they are sold to the public.

-Treatment to Overcome Research Chemical Addiction
+Getting Help and Treatment for Research Chemical Addiction

 - Consistent, bad hangovers or comedowns